MenkeTechnologies/zpwr/README.md

 ```sh
 export ZPWR_INTRO_BANNER=nopony
 ```
-Due to the sheer number of plugins and completions startup usually takes 2-4 seconds on faster machines but up to 10-12 secconds on slow machines.
+Due to the sheer number of plugins and completions startup usually takes 2-4 seconds on faster machines but up to 10-12 seconds on slow machines.

 ## Contributing
-I am looking for contributors especially for expanding the zunit tests.
+I am looking for contributors.
+Especially for documentation and expanding the tests.

 ## Warnings
 Moving the scripts from `$ZPWR_SCRIPTS` which defaults to `~/.zpwr/scripts` and `~/.zpwr/.tmux` will break a lot of functionality because vim and tmux configurations depend on these scipts for advanced features.